nens/threedi-docs/test/_sources/d_sewerage.rst.txt

 Impervious surfaces
 ------------------------
 It is also possible to use a solely 1D-sewerage model without any 2D component.
 If that is the case make sure you activate "use_0d_inflow" in the global settings.
 In this case you force the '0D-surfaces' into the sewerage system.
-This is done by linking the '0D-surfaces' (v2_impervious_surface) to a connection node (using v2_impervious_surface_map), check the :ref:`database-overview` for more details.
+This is done by linking the '0D-surfaces' (v2_impervious_surface) to a connection node (using v2_impervious_surface_map), check the :download:`database-overview <pdf/database-overview.pdf>` for more details.

 To calculate the dry weather flow, i.e. (household) wastewater, you have to define the 'nr_of_inhabitants' and 'dry_weather_flow' in the v2_impervious_surface table.